jolocom/jolocom-lib/docs/gettingStarted.rst

 * create a public profile and make it available through your ``did`` document.
 * issue statements about yourself and others in form of signed `verifiable credentials <https://w3c.github.io/vc-data-model/>`_.
 * authenticate against other identities, share and receive signed verifiable credentials, and create various interaction tokens.
+* use custom connectors for IPFS and Ethereum communication.

 All of these are explored in the later sections.